 None of the kids knew what.

-They could only imagine the colors and smells of the packed bazaars and empty desert valleys through which Trevor had walked.
+They could only imagine the colors and smells of the packed bazaars and empty desert valleys through which Raymond had walked.

 They sensed it with the special part of their brains that hadn’t yet fallen off and died.